bittnkr/uniq/doc/under-the-hoods.md

 ```

-Here we create a 8 of threads to flow data (4 produceres & 4 consumers).
+Here we create 8 of threads to flow data (4 produceres & 4 consumers).

 For simplicity, whe create the same number of the producers and consumers, but it works equally in assimetric conditions.